-- Attitudes and values:
+- attitudes and values;

-- Personal and social skills:
+- personal and social skills;

-- Knowledge and understanding.
+- knowledge and understanding.

-These areas will be monitored by the classteacher and any notes made, will be in the classteachers short term planning.
-As a school we assess relationship education through pupil self-assessment, peer-group assessment and teacher assessment (see also our PSHE and citizenship policy).
+These areas will be monitored by the class teacher and any notes made, will be in the class teachers short term planning.
+As a school we assess relationship education through pupil self-assessment, peer-group assessment and teacher assessment (see also our PSHCE policy).

-It is the responsibility of the RE Leader to monitor relationship education and provide feedback, if necessary, to the classteachers.
+It is the responsibility of the RE Leader supported by SLT to monitor relationship education and provide feedback, if necessary, to the class teachers.

-A member of governing body will monitor the RSE teaching and learning annually through discussions with members of staff; pupil perception interviews and parental feedback.
+A member of the governing body will monitor the RSE teaching and learning annually through discussions with members of staff, pupil perception interviews and parental feedback.
 The responsible governor will report to the full governing body annually with evaluations and recommendations for development.

-This policy will be reviewed on a two year cycle, led by the RE and PSHE curriculum leaders in consultation with governors, staff and parents.
+This policy will be reviewed on a two-year cycle, led by the RE and PSHE curriculum leaders in consultation with governors, staff and parents.
 If the policy appears to need modification, then the RE and PSHE curriculum leaders will report its findings and recommendations to the full governing body.
 Any changes will then be referred to the Diocese for ratification.

-This policy will be reviewed in 2020.
+This policy will be reviewed in 2023